In 2003, I took this picture from the hotel I lived in back in 1987, overlooking Long Tan Park in Beijing.

 Prose about the seasons of the soul. ⇔

 From 1985 to early 1987, I studied Mandarin in Xiamen.
-Then I moved to Beijing to start teaching at a small college.
-I was quite alone in Beijing, and the gray Beijing winter brought on a season of depression.
+Then I moved to Beijing to start teaching English at a small college.
+I was quite alone in Beijing, and the gray Beijing winter (seen here from my hotel) brought on a season of depression.

 By Michael Krigline, April 10, 1987 (Beijing)